CartoDB/academy/courses/04-sql-postgis/lesson-2.md

   d ASC
 {% endhighlight %}

-You could visualize the data in this newly created table by making a choropleth on the column `d`.
-Since we already did something very similar to that in [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html), we'll move on to new functionality.
+You can visualize the data in this newly created table by making a choropleth on the column `d`.
+Since we already did something very similar to that in [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html), we'll move on to a new functionality.

 ![ST_Distance]({{site.baseurl}}/img/course4/lesson2/stdistance.png)